AET-DevOps25/team-devoops/docs/problem_statement.md

 After an hour of pleasant conversation, James has now met several new people and goes about his day feeling less lonely.

 ### Scenario 2
-TODO: Anastasiia limits the search to first-semester female students in CS only and receives an invite
+Anastasiia is also a first-semester M.Sc.
+Informatics student.
+She met a lot of wonderful people during the orientation week but noticed there were barely any female students in her degree.
+Being new to Munich and wanting to connect with other women in Computer Science, Anastasiia signs up for Mensa-Match.

+She fills out the information about her studies and hobbies, and specifies she would like to have lunch with another female student in her 1st semester.
+For this, she activates 2 filters in the search criteria: gender and current semester.
+One hour before her lunchtime on Friday, she receives a notification that she has been matched with another student.
+Anastasiia reviews her profile and notices they both have a lot of different hobbies they could tell each other about.
+For example, Anastasiia's match is passionate about horse riding, which Anastasiia herself always wanted to learn more about.

+Anastasiia loves diversity and meeting people from different backgrounds, so she happily accepts the invitation.
+After the other student confirms, they both receive a calendar invite via email.
+In the chat, they agree to meet at the entrance to the mensa.
+Unfortunately, at the very last moment, Anastasiia receives a message that the other student's train was cancelled and she can't make it to the Mensa that day.
+They agree to postpone their meetup for the next day, which they reconfirm in the app and receive an updated calendar invite.

+The following day, they finally meet up at the arranged time.
+The app automatically skips the matching process for Anastasiia on that day, since she already has a lunch partner.
+The meeting goes really well, and both students instantly click.
+They agree to meet up for lunch again next week, so Anastasiia deactivates her search, at least for the time being.
+Mensa-Match fulfilled its purpose.

 ### Scenario 3
 Enrico is a second-semester M.Sc. student in Informatics, and he's currently looking for group members for his Interdisciplinary Project.
 While most of his classmates are in Computer Science, he’s interested in meeting students from other departments to bring diverse perspectives to the project.

-He signs into Mensa-Match and indicates that he’s particularly looking for people involved in the Interdisciplinary Project this semester.
+He signs into Mensa-Match and indicates that he’s particularly looking for 2 other people involved in the Interdisciplinary Project this semester.
 He selects lunchtime on Thursday and fills out his profile with relevant classes and hobbies, including his passion for design and urban mobility.

-Since he’s proactively looking to meet new collaborators, Enrico manually browses through potential matches and sends out several invitations to students from different programs like Electrical Engineering, Chemistry, and Management.

-Two students accept his invitation, and Enrico receives an email with a calendar event for the meetup.
+Enrico is matched with two other students, all of them accept the invitation, so Enrico receives an email with a calendar event for the meetup.
 They agree on a spot via the built-in chat feature and meet at the Mensa as planned.

 During lunch, one of the AI-generated conversation starters suggests discussing project ideas around sustainability, a topic all three are passionate about.
 The group ends up brainstorming potential concepts, and by the end of the meal, Enrico has found two highly motivated partners for his project—and a reason to look forward to more team lunches.